 If your dashboard is showing sequential data, you want to use a gradient of colors.
 This tool will guarantee that the gradient you choose will be distinct enough so your audience can see the difference between each range.
 Explicitly, they offer “color advice for cartography,” meaning it is extremely useful if you’re using a map in your dashboard.
 If you want to display sales progress for different counties, for instance, this tool can help you determine which shades are best to represent different values.
 Additionally, it has the option to sort by color palettes that are printer friendly and colorblind safe.

 Color is one of many ingredients that makes data visualization successful.
-Experimentation is highly encouraged here!
+Experimentation is highly encouraged when it comes to dashboard color schemes!
 A dashboard is a living thing that thrives from attention, so don’t be afraid to try out new color combinations until you find your rhythm.
 With the right tools, you can combine your color scheme with the right charts and interface for beautiful and effective visualizations.

 Get the Guide Psychology of Data Vizualization